 This functionality is provided to create and save a file script to enable the external execution of the simulation.
-This script file, which e.g. in Linux is named "<simulation\name>.sh", will be saved in the simulation folder as every needed input and configuration files.
+This script file, which e.g. in Linux is named "<simulation_name>.sh", will be saved in the simulation folder as every needed input and configuration files.
 This script contains all the environment variables definitions and calls for modules' executions.
 The script can be executed from command line and it requires no parameters.
+Furthermore, scripts contain code to check the exit status of a module and exit with an error in case one module fails.